API endpoint before implementing the pagination pattern

 value of value

-is returned to the client and we see it in logged.
+is returned to the client and you see it logged to the console.

 Blog post image - Business illustrations by Storyset